 Note: This method doesn’t support finding duplicates created by the Google Docs Editors suite, including Google Docs, Google Sheets, etc.

 1. On your computer, download and install the Google Drive app.

 2. Download and install Cisdem Duplicate Finder.
 Open it.

-5. Cisdem Duplicate Finder already automatically selects all duplicates for removal.
-Or, you can choose a desired selection rule or select by hand.
+6. In each set of duplicate files, Cisdem Duplicate Finder has automatically selected all but one for removal.
+Or, you can select/deselect by hand or choose a desired selection rule.

-The removed duplicate files will go to the Bin (drive.google.com/drive/trash).
-You can eliminate them immediately by clicking Empty bin in the top right corner.
+The deleted duplicate files will go to the Bin (drive.google.com/drive/trash) and stay there for 30 days.
+If you want, you can eliminate them immediately in the Bin by clicking Empty bin in the top right corner.
 Or, Google Drive will delete them forever after 30 days.

 Tip 1.
 How to download and install the Google Drive app